-In the morning, wake up to mild dew and fog, soak up the scenic views with a hot cup of tea/coffee.
+Wake up to mild dew and fog, soak up the scenic views with a hot cup of tea/coffee.
 Read a book or play a game of chess.
-Simply get amazed by the dancing clouds and get to spot some rare birds.
+Simply get amazed by the dancing clouds and spot some rare birds too.

 Talk a walk along the forest trails nearby while interacting with the local villagers.
 Afternoons are a perfect time to visit the Tehri Dam and watch a mesmerizing sunset on your return back.

 Evenings are spent by a bonfire with smoky barbecue along with a sumptuous dinner.
-The food served here is quite is homely, simple and comforting and that makes it ideal for all age groups.
-Served in Buffet style, there options are plenty suiting every taste and pallet.
+The food served here is quite homely, simple and comforting and that makes it ideal for all age groups.
+Served in Buffet style, there is food suiting every taste and pallet.
 Click Here for Tariffs and other details.

-Local Food & Culture: The people of Garhwal include Rajputs (beleived to be of Aryan origin), Brahmins , Bhotias (the mountaineers), Tribals (that are of mongoloid origin and have a nomadic or semi-nomadic way of life and includes Jaunsaris of Jaunsar-Bawar, Jadhs of Uttarkashi, Marchas of Chamoli (Mana and Niti valleys) and of Van Gujjars – forest dwellers of nomadic muslims that spread till kashmir and Himachal Pradesh).
-These tribal communities have amazing knowledge of traditional medicine systems and herbs that are still in practice is few of the deep village communities.
+Local Food & Culture: The people of Garhwal include Rajputs (believed to be of the Aryan origin), Brahmins , Bhotias (the Mountaineers), Tribals (that are of mongoloid origin and have a nomadic or semi-nomadic way of life and includes Jaunsaris of Jaunsar-Bawar, Jadhs of Uttarkashi, Marchas of Chamoli (Mana and Niti valleys) and of Van Gujjars – forest dwellers of nomadic Muslims that spread till Kashmir and Himachal Pradesh).
+These tribal communities have an amazing knowledge of traditional medicine systems and herbs that are still in practice is few of the deep village communities.

 Activities to Do

 The Lodge offers adventure and leisure activities and depending on your interests you can choose Mountain Biking, Trekking, Cliff jumping, Village walks etc.Cycle Image Copyright @Himalayan Eco Lodges